TheGovernorsJunk/CaulsCastle/README.md

 # Caul's Castle

-This repository is for a Metroid clone game.
-The purpose of it is not to innovate, but to give a bunch of hobbyists a neutral playground for collaboration.
+This repository is for an action RPG.
+It draws from a number of influences, including *Zelda: A Link to the Past*, *Super Metroid*, the *Castlevania* series, *Dark Souls*, and *Bloodborne*.